Queens Failure to Detect Fetal Distress Injury Lawyer

 During labor and delivery the baby is closely monitored because there are a number of problems that commonly arise during the process, including:

-- An umbilical cord wrapped around the baby’s neck
+- Umbilical cord wrapped around the baby’s neck

 - Bad positioning of the baby prior to delivery